FC Girondins de Bordeaux: Coaching history

-In its history, Bordeaux have had 45 coaches.
+In its history, Bordeaux has had 46 coaches.
 The first was the Spaniard Benito Díaz.
 Díaz was the first Bordeaux coach to achieve an honour when, in 1941, the club won the Coupe de France.
 The first Bordeaux coach to win the league was André Gérard.
 Gérard led the team to the league crown in 1950.
 He also has the honour of being the club's longest-serving coach having spent a decade with the club from 1947 to 1957.
 Gérard is followed by Aimé Jacquet who spent nine seasons with the club in the 1980s.
 Under Jacquet, Bordeaux won three league titles and two Coupe de France titles.